Alexei Kosygin: Death

-Kosygin was hospitalized in October 1980; during his stay he wrote a brief letter of resignation; the following day he was deprived of all government protection, communication, and luxury goods he had earned during his political life.
-Kosygin died on 18 December 1980 in Moscow, none of his Politburo colleagues, former aides, or security guards visited him.
+Kosygin was hospitalized in October 1980.
+During his stay, on 23 October, he wrote a brief letter of resignation; the following day he was deprived of all government protection, communication, and luxury goods he had earned during his political life.
+When Kosygin died on 18 December 1980 in Moscow, none of his Politburo colleagues, former aides, or security guards visited him.
 At the end of his life, Kosygin feared the complete failure of the Eleventh Five-Year Plan (1981–1985), saying that the sitting leadership was reluctant to reform the stagnant Soviet economy.
 His funeral was postponed for three days, as Kosygin died on the eve of Brezhnev's birthday, and the day of Stalin's.
 Kosygin was praised by Brezhnev as an individual who "laboured selflessly for the good of the Soviet state".
 A state funeral was conducted and Kosygin was honoured by his peers; Brezhnev, Yuri Andropov, and Tikhonov laid an urn containing his ashes at the Kremlin Wall Necropolis.

 Personality

-Compared to other Soviet officials, Kosygin stood out as a pragmatic and relatively independent leader.
-In a description given by an anonymous high-ranking GRU official, Kosygin is described as "a lonely and somewhat tragic figure" who "understood our faults and shortcomings of our situation in general and those in our Middle East policy in particular, but, being a highly restrained man, he preferred to be cautious."
-An anonymous former co-worker of Kosygin said "He always had an opinion of his own, and defended it.
+Compared with other Soviet officials, Kosygin stood out as a pragmatic and relatively independent leader.
+In a description given by an anonymous high-ranking GRU official, Kosygin is described as "a lonely and somewhat tragic figure" who "understood our faults and the shortcomings of our situation in general and those in our Middle East policy in particular, but, being a highly restrained man, he preferred to be cautious."
+An anonymous former colleague of Kosygin said "He always had an opinion of his own, and defended it.
 He was a very alert man, and performed brilliantly during negotiations.
 He was able to cope quickly with the material that was totally new to him.
-I have never seen people of that calibre afterwards."
+I have never seen people of that calibre since."

 Canadian Prime Minister Pierre Trudeau said Kosygin was like "Khrushchev without the rough edges, a fatherly man who was the forerunner of Mikhail Gorbachev".
 He noted that Kosygin was willing to discuss issues so long as the Soviet position was not tackled head-on.
-Former United States Secretary of State Henry A. Kissinger said that Kosygin was devoted, nearly fanatically, to his work.
+Former United States Secretary of State Henry Kissinger said that Kosygin was devoted, nearly fanatically, to his work.
 Kosygin was viewed by Western diplomats as a pragmatist "with a glacial exterior who was orthodox if not rigid".
 Andrei Sakharov, a Soviet dissident, believed Kosygin to be "the most intelligent and toughest man in the Politburo".
 Singapore Prime Minister Lee Kuan Yew remembered Kosygin as "very quiet-spoken, but very determined, mind of great ability and application".
-David Rockefeller admited that Soviet Prime Minister Kosygin was a talented manager doing miracles in ruling the clumsy Soviet economy.
+US economist David Rockefeller described Kosygin as a talented manager doing miracles in ruling the clumsy Soviet economy.